“...for I am a jealous God…” (Exodus 20:5, NRSV).

 Yes, you may well laugh, but listen, one clearly must admit,

-That things I’ve mentioned here, have entered churches bit by bit.
+That things I’ve mentioned here have entered churches bit by bit.

-Things seen and heard in places where amusements entertain,
+Thus thing's seen and heard in places where amusements entertain,

 No wonder some are asking, “Do we need a church today?”